msaxton/research-topic/slides.md

 General topic: Islamic thought in the modern world

-Narrow topic: The popular uprisings' in Egypt during the 2010s affect on Islamic political philosophy?"
+Narrow topic: The effect of the popular uprisings in Egypt during the 2010s on Islamic political philosophy

 General topic: Representations of queerness in the media